PeridexisErrant/DF-Walkthrough/misc/contributing.rst

 Authors and Contributors
 ========================
-.. note to authors

-    Anyone who's contributed more than a bug report should be here - add yourself if you're not!*
+*Anyone who's contributed more than a bug report should be here - add yourself if you're not!*

 =================== ===========================================================
 Person              Contribution